hamstrous/CardGame/README.md

 ## About The Project
 An Card game engine in Axmol c++, provide developers with a tool for quickly creating card game, also support multiplayer online

-Of course, this is just the beginning for this project.
-So I'll be adding more functionaliies and improving user experience in the near future.
+The project is still work in process, I will try to develop it to the best of my ability but it is gonna take a long time.
+Right now only basic objects and it's simple functionalities is added in.
+More feature and better user experience will be added.

 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>